 My most recent book is Working in the Shadows (Nation Books, 2010), which chronicles a year I spent working undercover within industries dominated by undocumented immigrants.
-(That’s me on the right, harvesting lettuce in Arizona.)
+(That’s me above, harvesting lettuce in Arizona.)
 Publisher’s Weekly called the book “a stirring look at the bottom rung of America’s economic ladder,” while United Farm Worker co-founder Dolores Huerta called it “a triumph–and a call to arms.”
 You can learn more about the book here, and watch a short video dispatch from the lettuce fields here.

 I’m also the author of two other books.
 There’s No José Here: Following the Hidden Lives of Mexican Immigrants is narrative non-fiction, exploring the struggles of a family from southern Mexico that settled down in Brooklyn.
 Calling All Radicals: How Grassroots Organizers Can Help Save Our Democracy is a combined memoir and guidebook to organizing.
 More information about these titles can be found under the “books” tab.